We may earn commission from affiliate links →

 This is one of the numerous historical monuments and fortifications that make up some of the main Lake Skadar sights.
 And it’s one of the most accessible, too.
-Plus, the view of Virpazar and Lake Skadar from the fortress is awesome.
+Plus, the view of Virpazar and Lake Skadar from the fortress is fantastic.

-Sampling Local Gastronomy
+Sample Local Gastronomy

-Many herbs such as mint, rosemary and sage grow in the surrounding mountains’ valleys, providing a lovely scent, while grapevines cover the sun-drenched hills.
-Gardens are dotted with walnuts, pepper, mandarin, fig, cherry and pomegranate trees, which, incidentally, also line many of the hiking trails around the lake.
+Many herbs such as mint, rosemary, and sage grow in the surrounding mountains’ valleys, providing a lovely scent, while grapevines cover the sun-drenched hills.
+Gardens are dotted with walnuts, pepper, mandarin, fig, cherry, and pomegranate trees, which, incidentally, also line many of the hiking trails around the lake.

 This is a superb destination for every food traveler.
-Essentially all dishes are prepared with organic ingredients, freshly caught fish and local products.
+Essentially all dishes are prepared with organic ingredients, freshly caught fish, and local products.